akshaykumaru18/Secure-Private-AI-scholarship/README.md

 I encourage @Archit @Labiba @vishalrangras @Ivy @EPR @Shubhendu Mishra @Nagaraj S Murthy @Prabha Venkatesh @dhruvSharma @K.S. @susyjam @jicksy @Abhishek Tandon @Hari Vamsi @Vebby @Aniket Thomas @PRAXS @jithesh gopal @Frida @Sourav @Helena Barmer

+**#Day30 of #60daysofudacity**
+1. Continued with the Course **Featured Engineering** and today Learnt of How and when to Preprocess the data before developing ML model.
+2. Learnt Representing Feature. and Did the Hanson Graded lab for this Module in Qwiklabs and Quiz
+3. Started the kaggle SQl Summer camp.
+4. Practice of Notebooks of **intro to Deep learning using Pytorch**. of Lesson Intro to pytorch.

+Kudos to all the folks here practicing it regularly and Keeping up the Pledge.
+We have Completed Half of the journey of #60daysofudacity.

+I encourage @Archit @Labiba @EPR @vishalrangras @Ivy @dhruvSharma @Nagaraj S Murthy @Shubhendu Mishra @Vebby @Prabha Venkatesh @K.S. @susyjam @Abhishek Tandon @Hari Vamsi @Frida @Aniket Thomas @PRAXS @jithesh gopal @Sourav @THIYAGARAJAN R @Bharati Subramanian.
+Keep up your amazing work and stay Udacius.